Are you interested in hosting International Exchange Teachers? Let us help you.

-Based on the Federal law [22CFR 62.14] requirements that all Exchange Visitors (as well as their accompanying spouses and dependents) have insurance in effect that covers them for sickness or accidents during the time of their participation in the Exchange Visitor Program. the insurance coverage must meet and exceed the requirement set below.
+Based on the Federal law [22CFR 62.14] requirements that all Exchange Visitors (as well as their accompanying spouses and dependents) have insurance in effect that cover them for sickness or accidents during the time of their participation in the Exchange Visitor Program.
+The insurance coverage must meet and exceed the requirement set below.

 - Medical benefits of $100,000 per accident or illness

 - A deductible not to exceed $500 per accident or illness.

 - Medical evacuation in the amount of $50,000

 - Repatriation of remains in the amount of $25,000

 Most of the host school health insurance policies generally do not include international medical evacuation and repatriation insurance.
 In this case the Exchange Teacher will have to buy separate medical evacuation and repatriation coverage.